Many do not know that violence in our schools has existed, particularly in terms of mass killings, since the early 20th century.

-This active shooter training for schools, teachers and schools staff encompasses the most important solutions mentioned above and is designed to give teachers and staff the confidence needed in order to protect and defend students in the event of an intruder, active shooter or killer, or other terrorist attack.
+This active shooter training program for schools encompasses the most important solutions mentioned above.
+The training provides school staff the confidence needed in order to protect and defend students in the event of an intruder, active shooter, or other terror attack.

 The active shooter training for schools program is offered in a variety ways to meet every schools’ needs.

-We encourage schools to assess their current safety procedures, and then challenge themselves through our active shooter training for schools and their staff.
+We encourage schools to assess their current safety procedures and training for their staff.
+Then, visit our sign up page for more information about our programs.

 What Makes Our Active Shooter Training For Schools Program Outstanding